-Twenty years after the fall of the Wall, the changes in the former communist countries are striking.
+Since the fall of the Wall, the changes in the former communist countries have been striking.
 Those of us who ventured into the Warsaw Pact countries during the Soviet era have memories of dreary cities, frightening paranoia, and a miserably flailing and failing economic system.
 Today those old times are fading fast.
 Big Macs, cell phones, and other "Western evils" are every bit as entrenched here as anywhere in Europe, and locals think about the Red old days only when tourists bring it up.
-Consider this: Polish, Hungarian, and Czech college students have no living memory of communism.
-These days, even the grumpy old babushki ladies who sell flowers on the street are retiring.
+Consider this: A whole generation of Polish, Hungarian, and Czech has grown to adulthood with no living memory of communism.
+These days, even the grumpy old babushka ladies who sell flowers on the street are retiring.

-From a traveler's perspective, the European countries that were once behind that Wall offer most of the conveniences of Western Europe (many English-speaking locals, ATMs, and Wi-Fi hotspots).
-But even as things change, these places still retain a sense of pioneer excitement: unusual languages, mysterious foods, and — in many cases — local currencies.
+From a traveler's perspective, the European countries that were once behind that Wall offer most of the conveniences of Western Europe (plenty of English-speaking locals, ATMs, and Wi-Fi hotspots).
+But even as things change, these places still retain a sense of pioneer excitement: unusual languages, mysterious foods, and — in many cases, still — local currencies.
 And, while it's no longer Europe's bargain basement, the former East remains a more affordable place to travel than the big-name destinations in Western Europe.

 On my last visit to the lands that once sat behind the Iron Curtain, some of my favorite experiences came off the beaten path.
 Even here, the changes of the last 20 years were evident.
 At a humble vineyard buried deep in the Hungarian countryside, the proud vintner told me how this land had been in his family for generations, before being seized by the communists.
 The communist winemaking industry — interested in squeezing out quantity rather than quality — ruined his vines, but he's spent the last decade painstakingly restoring them to their former greatness.
 He poured me a generous taste, then threw his head back and taught me the tongue-twisting Hungarian "Cheers": Egészségedre!
 Sipping his full-bodied blend of red wines, I knew he had a lot to cheer about.